Discrete Logarithm

 [1]: Discrete Logarithm (Wikipedia)

 [2]: Shor, Peter W. "Algorithms for quantum computation: discrete logarithms and factoring."
 Proceedings 35th annual symposium on foundations of computer science.
-Ieee, 1994.
+IEEE, 1994.

 [3]: Diffie-Hellman Key Exchange (Wikipedia)